Literally…. Breath Taking!

 6-A recommendation on what further scholarly study or analysis should be pursued

 This has been a long and grueling process.
-Please comment below if you can help a fellow student get this done any quicker or easier.
+However, I am believing that at the end my work will be Breathtaking and I will forget how hard it was and forget the Breath Taking part!
+Please find me on social media and let me know if you can help a fellow student get this done any quicker or easier.
 Blessings!!!